 As the regulatory landscape expands, complex capital and tax structures become more critical to winning strategies.
 In addition, activism and shareholder director engagement issues increasingly raise paramount and provocative issues in traditional M&A practice.
 Consequently, the judgment and experience of a trusted advisor is a valuable commodity for Cadwalader clients.
 Lou provides the high profile transaction track record of an attorney who has handled some of the largest and most complex mergers and acquisitions and corporate finance transactions.
 An advocate for value creation, he is respected by his colleagues on both sides of the table.

 Regularly listed in Chambers USA as one of the top M&A lawyers in the country, and included in Legal 500 and Super Lawyers, Lou has been featured in Best Lawyers in America for ten consecutive years.
 Lou is a member of the Board of the Institute for Law and Economics at the University of Pennsylvania Law School and Wharton Business School.

-Lou is a frequent lecturer in the area of M&A transactions and domestic and international corporate and securities law, and has published a number of articles, including, most recently "Outbound China M&A and Investment - US," China Outbound Investment Guide, 2010; "Rethinking Non-GAAP Financial Measures," Law360, March 2010; "The New SEC Disclosure Rules," The Corporate Board, May 1, 2004, and "Disclosure under Sarbanes-Oxley: An Assessment and a Look Forward," Directorship, December 1, 2003.
+A frequent lecturer in the area of M&A transactions and domestic and international corporate and securities law, Lou Bevilacqua has published a number of articles, including, most recently Outbound China M&A and investment - US (China Outbound Investment Guide, 2010); Rethinking Non-GAAP Financial Measures (Law360, March 2010); The New SEC Disclosure Rules (The Corporate Board, May 1, 2004); and Disclosure under Sarbanes-Oxley: an assessment and a look forward (Directorship, December 1, 2003).